DeepLocalization: Landmark-based Self-Localization with Deep Neural Networks: Introduction

-Classic probabilistic localization approaches have shown great results in unstructured environments enabling the successful deployment of autonomous vehicles in many cities around the world using either a grid-based representation of the environment~\cite{wiest2014localization} or a landmark-based map.
-In the latter case, the map contains static and easily recognizable objects~\cite{deusch2015labeled, Stuebler_2018}.
-In comparison to grid-based maps, where the entire area is discretized into small cells, the storage requirement for 2D landmarks is negligible.
-Furthermore, landmark-based maps are easier to maintain and update, because landmarks can be added or removed without much effort.
+Classical probabilistic localization approaches have shown great results in unstructured environments enabling the successful deployment of autonomous vehicles in many cities around the world using either a grid-based representation of the environment~\cite{wiest2014localization} or a landmark-based map.
+In the latter case, the map contains static and easily recognizable objects~\cite{deusch2015labeled, stubler2017consistency}.
+Storing objects in a landmarks-based map requires small amount of memory compared to the grid-based maps, where the area is discretized into small cells.
+Moreover, landmark-based maps are easier to maintain and update, because landmarks can be added or removed without much effort.

 In this work, we present an approach for self-localization based on landmarks.
 By relying on multi-modal sensor information, we extract a set of landmarks from the vehicle's field of view and build a map off-line.
-During localization, the autonomous vehicle extracts landmarks in real-time that are matched with the map landmarks and eventually estimates the vehicle's pose.
-Note that there are map landmarks which will not be visible after building the map due to the dynamic environment (e.g different lighting and weather conditions, infrastructure and dynamic objects).
-Furthermore, we can only rely on the vehicle's pose from the previous time-step to estimate the current pose, which adds additional ambiguity to the pose estimation.
-On top of the environment challenges, we also have to deal with input of dynamic size since the number of landmarks varies over times.
+During localization, the autonomous vehicle extracts landmarks on the fly that are matched with the map landmarks and, eventually, estimates the vehicle's pose.
+Note that there are map landmarks which will not be visible after building the map due to the dynamic environment (e.g different lighting and weather conditions, dynamic objects and infrastructure).
+Furthermore, estimating the vehicle's absolute pose in a global coordinate system is highly ambiguous and thus we rely on the vehicle's pose from the previous time step to estimate the current pose.
+On top of the environment challenges, we also have to deal with input of dynamic size since the number of landmarks in the vehicle's field of view varies over time.
 As a result, matching the measured landmarks that are extracted in real-time with the map landmarks is not straightforward.
-To address these issues, we introduce a deep neural network that learns to match the measured landmarks with the map landmarks.
-Traditional convolutional neural networks are not well-suited for our problem, because they require the input data to be structured.
-Moreover, transforming the dynamic input into an ordered representation is not trivial.
+To address these issues, we introduce a deep neural network that learns to match the measured landmarks with the map landmarks based on synthetically generated ground-truth.